‘Telling Lies’ director announces mysterious new game, ‘Immortality’

 Telling Lies and Her Story director Sam Barlow has announced a new game called Immortality.

-The clip hints that immortality could be similar to their more recent titles, where a story has to be pieced together from several different individual scenes and clips.
+The clip hints that Immortality could be similar to Barlow’s more recent titles, where a story has to be pieced together from several different individual scenes and clips.
 The game, set for release in 2022, will feature writing by Allan Scott (Queen’s Gambit), Amelia Gray (Mr. Robot) and Barry Gifford (Wild At Heart).

 Immortality is likely to be a horror-inspired game, according to a November 2020 blog post from Barlow.
-At the time, the director said that he had been “exploring what kinds of stories we can tell when we put more of the work on the player’s imagination” with Telling Lies and Her Story, and was looking for his next new thing.
+At the time, the director said that he had been “exploring what kinds of stories we can tell when we put more of the work on the player’s imagination” like with Telling Lies and Her Story.
+He also revealed that he was looking for his next new thing.

 “So in thinking where to go next, it was inevitable that horror was on the menu,” he wrote.
 “Exploring characters’ inner lives, having the player’s imagination become enmeshed with the game’s story?
 With horror we can crack that skull open and have the inner life leak out onto the screen.
 The player’s desires and imagination can warp the story and have themselves warped back.”